Yi Peng Lantern Festival

 Yi Peng Lantern Festival takes place on the full moon day of the second month according to the Lanna lunar calendar, which coincides with the 12th month in the traditional Thai lunar calendar, but religious ceremonies and events are held over a period of several days, normally a day before and a day after the date of the full moon.
 While originally the festival was celebrated as an individual event in its own right marking the end of the rainy season and the start of cool season, nowadays Yi Peng Lantern Festival is held the same day as Loy Krathong.
-In 2018, Yi Peng and Loy Krathong will be held on Friday, the 23rd of November, but the festival begins on 21 November and ends on 24 November, while in 2019 both events will be celebrated on Wednesday, the 13th of November.
+In 2020, Yi Peng and Loy Krathong will be held on Sunday, the 1st of November, but the celebrations will begin on Saturday 31 October and ends on Monday 24 November, while in 2021 both events will be celebrated on Saturday, the 20th of November.